flet-dev/website/docs/publish/web/dynamic-website/index.md

 ## Assets

-When you open Flet app in the browser its `index.html`, Flutter engine, favicon, images and other web app resources are served by Flet Server (aka "Flet daemon" or `fletd`).
+When you open Flet app in the browser its `index.html`, Flutter engine, favicon, images and other web app resources are served by a web server.
 These resources are bundled with `flet` Python package.
 However, there are situations when you need to modify the contents of certain files to customize appearance of your app or its behavior, for example:

 * Favicon.
 * App loading animation.
 * `manifest.json` with PWA details.
-* `index.html` which includes app description and touch icon.

-You can specify `assets_dir` in `flet.app()` call to set the location of assets that should be available to the application. `assets_dir` could be a relative to your `main.py` directory or an absolute path.
+You can specify `assets_dir` in `flet.app()` call to set the location of assets that should be available to the application.
+`assets_dir` should be a relative to your `main.py` directory or an absolute path.
+Default value for `assets_dir` argument is `assets`.

 For example, consider the following program structure:

 ```
 /assets